davedotdev/nats_patterns/leaf_cascade/README.md

 `nats put releases test.2 "hello"`

-On the core, create the cross boundary stream (from the KV:
+On the core leaf binding account, create the cross boundary stream (from the KV:

 `nats stream add KV_releases --config stream.json`

 Then create a local KV mirror on the leaf:

-`nats kv add local_releases --mirror=releases --mirror-domain=hub`
+`nats kv add releases --mirror=releases --mirror-domain=hub`

 Create a local KV mirror on the onsite cluster:

-`nats kv add local_releases --mirror=releases --mirror-domain=hub`
+`nats kv add releases --mirror=releases --mirror-domain=hub`

 The keys should be visible!